lfyan/AI_Pro_project/readme.txt

 3. Fata includes a "wordcloud" part.
 We can explore it for fun :)

+4. I'm interested to see our network graph, will try to make it work using Tensorboard.
+Should be fun to see!

 ** add any if you can think of